 If you want to repel ticks naturally, be sure to dress appropriately and find your favorite combination of tick-repelling essential oil-based sprays.

 How Can I Keep Ticks Off My Dog?

 Ticks aren’t just a danger when hiking.
 They can also attach to clothing or your dog’s fur and bite you or your dog a few hours later.

 However, keeping ticks off your dog isn’t as simple as it is for yourself.
-For starters, you should never use human insect repellent on dogs.
+For one, you should never use human insect repellent on dogs to prevent tick bites.

 Tick repellent made for humans can be toxic or even fatal to dogs.
 Additionally, some essential oil-based repellents can have similar effects on dogs.

 Oral preventatives like Bravecto will kill any ticks that bite your dog for 3 to 4 months.
 But they won’t prevent ticks from hitching a ride.

 When hiking, keep your dog in the center of the trail to keep them from picking up ticks.
 After your hike, thoroughly brush your pup to dislodge ticks in their fur.